cypherstack/stack_wallet/docs/building.md

 <!-- TODO: script the copying or installation of libraries from WSL2 to the parent Windows host -->

 ### Flutter
-Install Flutter 3.10.3 on your Windows host (not in WSL2) by following these instructions: https://docs.flutter.dev/get-started/install/windows or by running `scripts/windows/deps.ps1`.
-You may still have to add `C:\development\flutter\bin` to PATH before proceeding, even if you ran `deps.ps1`.
+Install Flutter 3.16.0 on the Windows host (not in WSL2) by following these instructions: https://docs.flutter.dev/get-started/install/windows or by running `scripts/windows/deps.ps1`.
+You may still have to add `C:\development\flutter\bin` to PATH before proceeding, even if you ran `deps.ps1` (you may need to open a new terminal).
 Run `flutter doctor` in PowerShell to confirm its installation.

 ### Rust
-Install [Rust](https://www.rust-lang.org/tools/install) via `rustup`.
-Make sure it works and install the following versions:
+Install [Rust](https://www.rust-lang.org/tools/install) on the Windows host (not in WSL2).
+Download the installer from [rustup.rs](https://rustup.rs), make sure it works on the commandline (you may need to open a new terminal), and install the following versions:
 ```
 rustup install 1.72.0 # For tor.
 rustup install 1.67.1 # For flutter_libepiccash.